-Some NICUs will give donor milk from a milk bank to very high-risk babies who are not able to have milk from their own mother.
+Many NICUs will give donor milk from a milk bank to high-risk babies who cannot get enough milk from their own mother.

 Special preterm formulas can also be used.
-These formulas have a higher amount of fat and protein to meet the special growth needs of premature babies.
+These formulas have more added calcium and protein to meet the special growth needs of premature babies.

 Older preterm babies (34 to 36 weeks gestation) may be switched to regular formula or a transitional formula.

 Premature babies have not been in the womb long enough to store up the nutrients they need and must usually take some supplements.